ory/docs/guides/1-hydra/3-install/0-README.md

 $ export SYSTEM_SECRET=this_needs_to_be_the_same_always_and_also_very_$3cuR3-._

 # The database url points us at the postgres instance.
 This could also be an ephermal in-memory database (`export DATABASE_URL=memory`)
-# or a MySQL url.
+# or a MySQL URI.
 $ export DATABASE_URL=postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable

 # Before starting, let's pull the latest ORY Hydra tag from docker.
-$ docker pull oryd/hydra:v1.0.0-alpha.1
+$ docker pull oryd/hydra-preview:latest

 # This command will show you all the environment variables that you can set.
 Read this carefully.
-# It is the equivalent to `hydra help host`.
+# It is the equivalent to `hydra help serve`.
-$ docker run -it --rm --entrypoint hydra oryd/hydra:v1.0.0-alpha.1 help serve
+$ docker run -it --rm --entrypoint hydra oryd/hydra-preview:latest help serve

 Starts all HTTP/2 APIs and connects to a database backend.
 [...]

-# ORY Hydra does not do magic, it requires concious decisions, for example, when running SQL migrations, which is required
+# ORY Hydra does not do magic, it requires conscious decisions, for example running SQL migrations which is required
 # when installing a new version of ORY Hydra, or upgrading an existing installation.
 # It is the equivalent to `hydra migrate sql postgres://hydra:secret@ory-hydra-example--postgres:5432/hydra?sslmode=disable`
 $ docker run -it --rm \
   --network hydraguide \
-  oryd/hydra:oryd/hydra:v1.0.0-alpha.1 \
+  oryd/hydra-preview:latest \
   migrate sql $DATABASE_URL

 Applying `client` SQL migrations...